 Read the rest of this article on RTInsights.

-Anil Inamdar is the VP & Head of Data Solutions at Instaclustr by NetApp, which provides a managed platform around open source data technologies.
+Anil Inamdar is the VP and Head of Data Solutions at Instaclustr, part of Spot by NetApp, which provides a managed platform around open source data technologies.
 Anil has 20+ years of experience in data and analytics roles.
 He regularly writes and speaks on Kafka and real-time data topics, including at All Things Open, DeveloperWeek, and DataCon, among others.
 Prior to Instaclustr, he held data and analytics leadership roles at Dell EMC, Accenture, and Visa, among others.
 Anil lives and works in the Bay Area.